Israeli military says ready to help Egypt with crashed Russian plane

 The plane was completely destroyed and all those on board are likely to have died, an Egyptian security officer who arrived at the scene told Reuters by telephone.

-Israel's border with neighbouring Egypt runs along the Sinai.
+Israel's border with neighboring Egypt runs along the Sinai.
 The two countries signed a peace accord in 1979.

 (Writing by Maayan Lubell; Editing by Toby Chopra)